Cyberse185/fall25-csc-bioinf/week2/report.md

 ## Major Challenge

-### 1. Record Class Type Checking Failure - The Central Challenge (UNSOLVED)
+### 1. Record Class Type Checking Failure

 **Issue**: This was the most significant and time-consuming blocker of the entire assignment.
-Codon's type checker completely fails on a class that simultaneously:
-- Inherits from Python's built-in `list` type
-- Has additional custom attributes with specific types
-- Needs to store a `Dict[str, float]` for background frequencies

 **The Error**:
 ```